-The term "pit bull" is not a breed.
-Historically, it was an informal and slang term that was used to describe any dog that was used for the cruel sport of "bull baiting" (using dogs to seize tethered animals such as bulls within an enclosed area called a "pit").
-While many different breeds were used for this sport, dogs that resemble today's bully breeds were commonly used - it was not an activity limited to today's "pitbull-type" breeds.
-Furthermore, baiting is not an inherent trait for any breed, it is an activity that must be taught and honed (no different than teaching a dog to sit or fetch).
-Today, the term "pit bull" is a generic term used to describe a type (or category) of dog based only on its physical appearance (not on genetics or lineage) - just like a German Shepherd is one breed of many unique "shepherds" or "shepherd-type" breeds.
-The American Pit Bull Terrier is the only formal breed with the term "pit bull" in its name, but it is only one of several breeds that make up the pitbull-type category.
-Below, we provide a short summary of the history of pitbull-type dogs and list the four AKC/UKC breeds that are widely recognized as pitbull-type breeds.
+The term "pit bull" is not a breed: Historically, it was an informal and slang term that was used to describe any dog that was used for the cruel sport of bull-baiting - using dogs (of any breed) to seize tethered animals such as bulls within an enclosed area called a "pit" (hence the term "pit bull").
+While many different breeds and mixes were used for this sport, dogs that resemble today's bully breeds were commonly used - it was not an activity limited to today's "pitbull-type" breeds.
+In other words, "pit bull" was more of a term used to describe any dog that was used for bull-baiting and less of a term used to describe a specific breed or type of dog (technically, if a Husky had been used for baiting a bull in a "pit" it would have been considered a "pit bull" back then).
+Furthermore, baiting is not an inherent trait for any breed, it's an activity that must be taught and honed, no different than training a dog to sit or fetch.

-The 4 AKC/UKC breeds that are widely recognized as the "pitbull-type" breeds:
+The four AKC/UKC breeds that are widely recognized as the "pitbull-type" breeds:

 Happy Halloween!
 We recently surpassed 10,000 likes on our Facebook page - this is a wonderful show of support for our “pitbull-type” companions, a big THANK YOU to everyone who has liked our page!
 Did you know that the popularity of pitbull-type dogs in American households is growing?
 We estimate that up to 20% of dogs in the U.S. are "pitbull-type" dogs (and their mixes) based on the fact that they are the 3rd most popular adopted from shelters and the 5th most popular registered by veterinarians.
 Actually, pitbull-type dogs have always been popular - in the early 20th century, they were one of America's most popular family dogs to the extent that they became national mascots and were used on recruitment posters for World Wars 1 & 2 and were called "America's dog".
 So contrary to stereotypes, our “pitbull-type” companions are not "fringe" or uncommon dogs - they are, and have always been, mainstream and loved family members in millions of American households.
 Not a trick, but a treat :-)